tarantool/doc/doc/reference/reference_sql/sql.rst

      Perform constraint checks
      For each BEFORE trigger that refers to table X Check that the trigger's WHEN condition is true.
-       Execute what is in the trigger's BEGIN|END block.
+       Execute what is in the triggered statement.
      Insert or update or delete the row in table X.
      Perform more constraint checks
      For each AFTER trigger that refers to table X Check that the trigger's WHEN condition is true.
-       Execute what is in the trigger's BEGIN|END block.
+       Execute what is in the triggered statement.

 .. // For details, see "Order of Execution in Data-change statements".